NGIOproject/nextgenio-docs/_build/html/_sources/apps/ospray.rst.txt

    This will install the executable and header files in the install directory specified in step 5.

 8. Update LD_LIBRARY_PATH

-   Add the install path to LD_LIBRARY_PATH:
+   Add the build path to LD_LIBRARY_PATH (note: linking to the install path may lead to the error :ref:`ref-ospray_mpiinit` when trying to use MPI):

    .. code:: bash